arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d09.md

 - 10
 -  3

-My true Self transmutes every semblance of adversity into a moans for the perfect manifestation of my heart’s desire.
-My personal volition is not of myself, but is a calm expression of the universal order.
-I am the incarnate Law.
-I RECOLLECT MY TRUE PLACE IN THE UNIVERSAL ORDER.
+The world I see is the projection of my own mental patterns.
+The elements of my personal consciousness are in harmony with themselves and with the superconscious Life which is their Source.
+The motive power of the cosmic mechanism is seated in my heart.
+THE NEW IMAGE COMES TO LIFE IN MY HEART OF HEARTS.

 ---